 Question: Will there be an airshow at RNAS Culdrose this year?

 Answer: There will be no Culdrose Air Day in 2017/18 as the RNAS puts its focus on defence operations.
 RNAS Culdrose has a vital part to play on board this new flagship, HMS Queen Elizabeth aircraft carrier, and personnel need to be 'carrier ready' for this significant event.
-Therefore due to this focus, and existing operational commitments, RNAS Culdrose will not hold an Air Day in 2017."
+Therefore due to this focus, and existing operational commitments, RNAS Culdrose will not hold an Air Day in 2017 or 2018."

 Question: Will there be an airshow at Welshpool this year?